 There are many things we can learn from kids.
 There are many things we can learn as parents and implement to our leadership toolset.
 And finally, there are many things we learn as leaders and can and should apply to our parenting skills.
 One common theme is the language that we use.
 There are many situations and aspects that use of language matters.
 In this coffee journey, I am going to focus on one.
 We learned it during our last year trip to Zurich Zoo.
 I propose a leadership lesson from a visit to the Zoo.
 Wait.
 What?!?Read More »I propose a leadership lesson from a visit to the zoo

 Have you ever experienced a proper storm?
 How about a thunderstorm in the mountains?
 It usually starts with small rain.
 However, in the high mountain like the Alps, it can quickly escalate to the dangerous scenario.
 I continue the series of blog posts about the son and dad journey from last year.
 We went on a week-long trip to Europe.
 And today we experienced something that business language calls “sunk cost fallacy”.
 We were so excited and committed that it was hard to assess the real situation.
 Let’s roll to the full story, as the lesson learnt is significant.Read More »Hiking in the Alps during a thunderstorm – sunk cost fallacy in practice

 I am going to take you to the series of blog posts about the son and dad journey from last year.
 We went on a week-long trip to the Alps.
 We wanted to take it easy, slow and sometimes not optimal.
 Contrary to busy networks or the fastest possible commute route of the usual day.
 This is the beauty of vacation.
 We don’t need to rush, we don’t need to be the most optimal, the most productive.
 This principle has led us to see one of the most beautiful, and sometimes hidden, spots during our journey.
+We are about to discover that the shortest path is not always the best.
 Let’s start, I hope you will find it enjoyable.Read More »The shortest path is not always the best